Accredited by The Addiction Counselor Certification Board of Oregon and the National Association of Alcoholism and Drug Abuse Counselors

-Nikki Johnson, MA
+Nikki Johnson, MA, CADC III

 20 years providing training and education, as Portland Community College adjunct faculty, OMHAS contract trainer and 19 years as Daystar Education, developing and expanding offerings to meet the needs of the field.
 Consults and delivers staff training, especially on topics of Ethics and professional boundaries.
 BS Criminology, Cal State Fresno, Summa Cum Laude, MA Counseling Psychology, Lewis and Clark College.
 Motto: If its not fun, I won't train it!